-This chapter describes how to install the storage-management software in standard (noncluster) and cluster server configurations.
+This chapter describes how to install the storage-management software in standard (noncluster) and cluster server configurations in NetWare 5.1 and 6.0 operating system environments.

 Important: Always check for a README file on any installation media.
 A README file might contain important information that was not available when the Installation and Support Guide was prepared.